Code of Conduct

 - Complaints of violation of the principles of conduct in the Residence Life Handbook will be addressed by the Director of Student Services.

 - Complaints of violation of Academic Honesty will be addressed by the Provost.

 - Complaints concerning the misconduct of a student organization (concerning hazing and other violations) should be directed to the President of the College.

 Except for College-sponsored off-campus programs and off-campus incidents of sexual violence, it is the intent of the College to leave disciplinary action related to off-campus offenses of students to civil authorities.
 However, there may be certain off-campus offenses that by their very nature pose a serious threat or disruption to the College community.
 In such cases, the College reserves the right to take appropriate action.

 A procedure for handling Student Code of Conduct violations has been established.
-To obtain a copy, contact the Assistant Dean of Student Services.
 This procedure guarantees students the right of due process, including the right to appeal.

 All complaints of sex discrimination, including sexual harassment, rape, and sexual assault, and sexual violence, will be processed under the College’s Equal Employment and Educational Opportunity Complaint Procedure.